synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Components package and migration setup entities are now included (`setup:components-package`, `setup:synergy-migrations`).
 - DaVinci migration is intentionally grouped under `davinci/` in layer output.
 - The source tree is now physically split into `src/public/` and `src/internal/`.
+- Storybook/examples scraping must NEVER be part of `build` or `test`.
+Use a dedicated `build:all` target.
+CI enforces this by checking git diff — a missing examples diff is a merge blocker.